 Company management is responsible for assessing and managing risk, subject to oversight by the Board of Directors.
 The Board satisfies this responsibility through reports by each committee chair regarding such committee's considerations and actions, as well as through regular reports directly from the officers responsible for oversight of risks within the Company.
 As part of this process, the Board and management actively engage in discussions of potential and perceived risks to the business.
-The Board regularly meets with the chief executive officer, the chief financial officer and the general counsel, as well as other Company executives as appropriate, in the Board's consideration of matters submitted for board approval and risks associated with such matters.
+The Board regularly meets with the Chief Executive Officer, the Chief Financial Officer and the General Counsel, as well as other Company executives as appropriate, in the Board's consideration of matters submitted for board approval and risks associated with such matters.

 The Board is assisted in its oversight responsibilities by the standing Board committees, which have assigned areas of oversight responsibilities for various matters as described in the committee charters.
 For example, the Audit Committee assists the Board's oversight of the integrity of the Company's financial statements, the qualifications and independence of the Company's independent registered public accounting firm, and the performance of the Company's internal audit function and independent registered public accounting firm.
-In carrying out this responsibility, the Audit Committee works closely with management, including the Manager of Internal Audit.
-The Audit Committee meets at least quarterly with members of management, including the Manager of Internal Audit, and, among other things, receives an update on management's assessment of risk exposures (including risks related to liquidity, credit, and operations, among others).
+In carrying out this responsibility, the Audit Committee works closely with management, including the Director of Internal Audit.
+The Audit Committee meets at least quarterly with members of management, including the Director of Internal Audit, and, among other things, receives an update on management's assessment of risk exposures (including risks related to liquidity, credit, and operations, among others).

-The Compensation Committee oversees the compensation of the Company's chief executive officer and other executive officers and evaluates the appropriate compensation incentives to motivate senior management to grow long-term stockholder returns without undue risk taking.
-As required by expanded proxy disclosure rules adopted by the Securities and Exchange Commission in 2009, Company management has regularly reviewed all employee compensation policies and practices to determine if the Company's compensation program encourages risks (such as a focus on short term goals without consideration of long term consequences) that are reasonably likely to have a material adverse effect on the Company.
-At a meeting of the Compensation Committee in March 2012, management presented the findings of its most recent review, including its conclusion that the Company's compensation programs do not encourage risks that are reasonably likely to have a material adverse effect on the
+The Compensation Committee oversees the compensation of the Company's Chief Executive Officer and other executive officers and evaluates the appropriate compensation incentives to motivate senior management to grow long-term stockholder returns without undue risk taking.
+As required by expanded proxy disclosure rules adopted by the Securities and Exchange Commission, Company management has regularly reviewed all employee compensation policies and practices to determine if the Company's compensation program encourages risks (such as a focus on short term goals without consideration of long term consequences) that are reasonably likely to have a material adverse effect on the Company.
+At a meeting of the Compensation programs do not encourage risks that are reasonably likely to have a material adverse effect on the Company.

-Company.
 This conclusion was primarily the result of the fact that the Company does not have incentive compensation programs that are based upon the achievement of specific performance goals or financial targets, which have been identified as creating such risks.
 Because the Company's incentive compensation is primarily based upon overall Company performance and is not tied to the individual employee achieving any specific target metrics, management concluded that there is little motivation or opportunity for employees to take undue risks to achieve incentive compensation awards.
 In addition, all equity awards to employees vest over several years, which helps to align employees' focus on long-term results.
 Following discussion, the Compensation Committee concurred in management's conclusion.